nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 We tell our distributed children what our position is in our branch (xth generation) on the distributed network.

+If we receive a branch level of 0 from a parent, we should mark the parent as our branch root, since they won't send a [DistribBranchRoot](#distributed-code-5) message in this case.

 ### Data Order

   - Send